Ginsburg Institute for Health Equity at Nemours Children’s Health

 Executive Director

-Nancy Molello serves as the executive director of the Ginsburg Institute for Health Equity at Nemours Children’s Health.
+Nancy Molello serves as the executive director of the Ginsburg Institute for Health Equity at Nemours Children’s.
 She brings more than 20 years of progressive experience in developing community and global partnerships, building research health equity programs, and creating pipeline programs for students interested in pursuing medicine and public health careers.

 At Nemours, Molello brings her breadth and depth of experience as a leader to develop initiatives with the goal of improving the health and well-being of children in Central Florida.